-ENST 201 - Environmental Info Resources, 3 Credits.
+ENST 201 - Environmental Info Resources.
+3 Credits.

 Offered autumn and spring.
+Prereq., WRIT 101 (or higher) or equivalent.
 Students learn how to find, evaluate and use existing information to increase understanding of environmental issues and resolve controversies.
 Students will research a subject using a variety of sources (refereed literature, government sources, internet sources, interviews); evaluate sources critically; write a literature review and give an oral presentation on their topic.
 Focus is on critical thinking and dealing with the information explosion.